 Interviewer: Alright.
 This interview for the Columbus Jewish Historical Society is being recorded on September the 26th as part of the Columbus Jewish Historical Society Oral History Project.
 The interview is being recorded at… something College Avenue.
-My name is Ron Robins and I’m interviewing the Ziskind sisters, Marcia Herschfield and …
+My name is Ron Robins and I’m interviewing the Ziskind sisters, Marcia Hershfield and …

 Ellen: Ellen Siegel Pollack.